easimon/easimon.github.io/content/post/2022-10-06-github-multiple-accounts.md

 ### Create alternative hostnames for GitHub

-You can create alternative hostnames for github.com, using CNAMEs or ssh_config:
+You can create alternative hostnames for github.com, using `CNAME`s or ssh_config:

 ```ssh_config
 Host github.work.com